In order to make a question in English, we utilize changes in word order and stress. Take for example the following.

 X wa Y (question word) ga Z

-As far as part of speech is concerned, all the question words discussed can be used as either nouns or adverbs except dō どう (how), which can only be used as an adverb.
-This aligns with English quite well.
+All the question words discussed can be used as either nouns or adverbs except dō どう (how), which can only be used as an adverb.

 Zaseki wa doko ga ii desu ka?